 Board of Directors & Committees

 The size of the Board facilitates effective decision-making, and direct, immediate communication between directors and management.
-It also permits individual directors to involve themselves on specific issues where their personal inclination or experience will best assist the company.
-The Board does not have committees for corporate governance nor nominations, but performs these functions at Board level.
-The Board and its committees nominate new directors and assess the effectiveness of the Board, committees and members individually and as a whole, and approve requests of directors to engage outside advisors at Accord’s expense.
+It also permits individual directors to involve themselves on specific issues where their individual experience will best assist the company.
+Without delegating to a specific corporate governance committee, the Board nominates new directors and assesses the effectiveness of the Board, committees and members individually and as a whole, and approves requests of directors to engage outside advisors at Accord’s expense.
 It also reviews and sets directors’ compensation, based on workload, responsibilities and reviews compensation paid in similar-sized public companies.

 The Board shall discharge its responsibilities directly and through the Audit Committee, Compensation Committee and Credit Committee.